 KenSAP’s initial aim was simply to extend access to world-class university education to a few students of the Kalenjin tribe in Kenya’s Rift Valley, where such opportunities had scarcely existed.
 As the program’s students began to achieve success at their distinguished institutions, however, it became clear that KenSAP was helping to develop the future intellectual leadership not only of its students’ communities, but also of Kenya.
 Indeed, since KenSAP began to make its mark, at least three new programs, such as Equity Foundation’s Wings to Fly, have sprung up in Kenya doing similar sort of work.
-KenSAP’s aim has therefore grown: its students are pledged to use their education for the benefit of Kenyans and to contribute to Kenya’s development in ways commensurate with the quality of their education.
+KenSAP’s aim has therefore grown:it has nationalized and internationalized with refugee students from Sudan and students from across Kenya’s tribes (proportional to national percentages).
+KenSAP’s students are pledged to use their education for the benefit of Kenyans and to contribute to Kenya’s development in ways commensurate with the quality of their education.

 Charles Field-Marsham learned of KenSAP in 2005, a year after it was piloted by founders John Manners, a retired American journalist, and Mike Boit, a Kenyan professor at Kenyatta University and former Olympian runner.
 Immediately impressed by the program’s vision and enthusiastic about the opportunity to support Kenya’s most promising students, he offered KenSAP the financial and management backing to implement it into a full-scale program and expand its reach.
 For the first 10 years of Charles’ involvement, Charles’ Rift Valley based Kenya Fluorspar Company mine and the Field-Marsham Foundation funded roughly 90% of KenSAP’s budget.
 This assistance has enabled the program to conduct two extended residential training sessions for each new group of college candidates, pay for students’ test and application fees, and provide various forms of support to successful candidates once they reach North America.